 Relax: Take a few deep breaths, or learn a specific relaxation technique like diaphragmatic breathing, progressive muscle relaxation, or meditation.
 Maybe schedule a massage.
 (See apps like Calm or Headspace for more on meditation.)

 Get Physical: Go for a walk, or exercise!
 Stress can cause tension in our minds and muscles.
 So put it to good use.
 Blow off some steam and build up some endorphins and know that you’re making your body healthier and stronger.

-Call a Friend: Or text, skype, or even meet face to face.
+Call a Friend: Text, Zoom, or even meet face to face.
 Having friends to share life’s up and downs with can help you feel understood and secure.
 Pain shared is pain halved.

 Connect with Family: Remind yourself that you are not in this alone, that there is a loyal safety net of people who love you and support you.

 Baby Yourself: We are not so different than the babies we once were.
 If you feel Hungry, Angry, Lonely, or Tired, then HALT.
 And make sure to hydrate and nourish yourself, get enough sleep, and get the affection you need to function at your best.